Say goodbye to store bought salad dressing and hello to the best Honey Dijon Dressing that is easy to make and full of irresistible flavor.

-We use this honey dijon dressing on everything from salads to salmon and everything in between
+We use this honey dijon dressing on everything from salads to salmon and everything in between.

-Honey Dijon Dressing Recipe
+Ingredients needed to make Honey Dijon Dressing

 What Is Honey Dijon Dressing Used For?

-Honey Dijon Dressing is commonly used for salads but I also think it’s perfect as a dipping sauce like you’ll see with my Jerk Chicken tenders recipe or brushed over salmon or pork loin as a glaze.
+Honey Dijon Dressing is the perfect dipping sauce for Caribbean Jerk Grilled Chicken Tenders or brushed over salmon or pork loin as a glaze!